mokindacool/mokindacool/README.md

 - ANOVA/MANOVA
 - And many more.

-I know how to set up proper experimentation setups and utilize A/B testing to validate results.
-My strong foundation in Mathematics allows me to fully grasp the process of machine learning with skills in Linear Algebra, Multivariable Calculus, Optimization, and Probability to ensure the best models with the correct assumptions.
+I know how to set up proper experimentation and utilize A/B testing to validate results.
+My strong foundation in Mathematics allows me to fully grasp the process of machine learning with skills in Linear Algebra, Discrete Math, Optimization, and Probability to ensure the best models with the correct assumptions.

 I love to learn about data and stay updated by:
 - Reading the latest research papers in machine learning